input-output-hk/marlowe-doc/docs/tutorials/tutorials-overview.md

 ---
-title: Tutorials overview
+title: Written tutorials overview
 sidebar_position: 1
 ---

-# Marlowe tutorials overview

-This document gives an overview of the Marlowe tutorials.
+You can access an extensive selection of written tutorials shown below.

 | Tutorial | Description |
 | --- | --- |